Banff vs Lake Louise • Which One is Right for You

 One of the main questions you may ask yourself when planning your trip to Banff is whether you should stay in Banff or Lake Louise.
 It’s a tricky question, especially for those who haven’t visited the Canadian Rockies before and don’t know what to expect.

-Banff National Park is a vast park that needs a lot of time to explore properly.
+Banff National Park is a vast park that requires a lot of time to explore properly.
 Both the Town of Banff and Lake Louise are located within Banff National Park.
-Both Lake Louise and Banff are right off the Trans Canada Highway and easily accessible from Calgary.
-Though Banff is much closer to Calgary than Lake Louise.
+Both Lake Louise and Banff are right off the Trans Canada Highway and easily accessible from Calgary, though Banff is much closer to Calgary than Lake Louise.

 Both Banff and Lake Louise are fantastic places to stay, but if you are only looking for one over the other, we hope to make that choice easier for you.
 So which is better, Banff vs. Lake Louise?